PederEspen/tdt4250.project/README.md

 * Clone the repo: ``` git clone https://github.com/PederEspen/tdt4250.project.git ```
 * Add the three project folders (.model_resource, .project.design and .project.examples) to your Eclipse workspace
-* In order to create the .xmi file, navigate to **tdt4250.model_resource/src/transformations** and run the **JsonToModel.java** file as a Java Application
+* There should already be an xmi-file in the **/model_resource/src/model** folder.
+In order to update it or create a new one, navigate to **tdt4250.model_resource/src/transformations** and run the **JsonToModel.java** file as a Java Application
-* Refresh the **/model** folder in order for the .xmi file to appear in the system
+* Refresh the **/model** folder in order for the .xmi file to appear in the system.

 #### View and edit data

 * Navigate to **tdt4250.design/description/** and open the **design.odesign** file.
 This file can be used to view how the different diagrams are set up
 * In order to view the actual diagrams, navigate to **tdt4250.examples/** and open the **representations.aird** file.
-The .xmi file should already be added as a dependency, but if it isnt just add it manually from the model folder.
+   * You need to add the pubs.xmi file as a dependency.
+This can be done by clicking the "add" button under the "models" tab, selecting "browse workspace" and navigate to the file.
+After this the .xmi diagram should appear under **Models** and some diagrams should appear under **Representations.**
+   * Click "enable" to enable the viewpoint.
-* Expand the different diagrams under PubsViewPoint and double click on the first element under each diagram to view them (alternatively you can create new ones).
+* Expand the different diagrams under PubsViewPoint and double click on the diagram you want to create.
+Select the appropriate semantic element (usually "root") and click "finish" to create the new element.
+The name does not matter.
+The diagram should then open.

 ### Fetch from API and transform from JSON to Java objects